Picnic Food in the Visual Arts and Film

-In picnic stories, unlike real-life children who are often persnickety, there are no arguments about food choices.
-Most importantly, most juvenile stories associate fun with baskets full of sweets, carbs, and fats.
-Presumably, well-behaved children require tasty...
+Unlike real-life children who are often persnickety about what is offered, fictional children at picnics take what is offered.
+That’s because most juvenile stories associate fun with baskets full of sweets, carbs, and fats.
+Presumably, well-behaved children require...

 Selected Cookbooks